diogene5/aliemcards_cards/cards/acute-chest-syndrome.md

 ## Background

 * A leading cause of hospitalization and mortality in sickle cell patients
-* Upwards of half of sickle cell patients will develop
+* Up to half of sickle cell patients will develop
-* More common in HbSS but can develop in any phenotype
+* More common in HbSS but can occur in any phenotype
 * Higher incidence in children but *more severe and worse outcomes in adults*
 * Defined as combination of **fever and/or respiratory symptoms and a radiodensity on chest x-ray**

 ## Causes

-* Children: most commonly associated with infection or reactive airway disease/asthma
+* Children: most commonly associated with infection or reactive airway disease
-  * Atypical bacteria and RSV
+  * Atypical bacteria or RSV
-  * Results in vaso-occlusion
+  * Inflammation results in pulmonary vaso-occlusion
 * Adults- bone marrow/fat emboli
-  * Vaso-occlusion in bone marrow leads to ischemia and release of bone marrow/fat emboli into circulation
+  * Vaso-occlusion in bone marrow leads to release of bone marrow/fat emboli into circulation
-  * Mechanical obstruction can occur in small vessels of lungs (and brain)
+  * Mechanical obstruction occurs in small vessels of lungs

 ## Pathophysiology